It’s time to pack your bags and tie up all those last minute travel plans!

 With the exception of certified service dogs, Ocean’s Reach does not permit guest pets of any kind in our condos or on our grounds.
 An additional cleaning charge of $300 may be assessed to any guest for violation of our “no pets” policy.
 Please call Guest Services at 800-336-6722 for assistance with kennel arrangements.

 PAYMENT POLICY: A $600 deposit is required to confirm your reservation, along with a $50 non-refundable processing charge.
 This initial payment of $650 is taken at the time of booking your reservation.
 Final payment for your remaining balance is due no later than 60 days prior to your arrival.
 (Full payment is required at the time of booking your reservation if your arrival date is within 60 days.)
 Reservations not paid in full by 60 days prior to arrival are subject to cancellation.
 Deposits and payments can be tendered with cash, U.S. check, Mastercard, Visa or Discover card.
 Payments may be made online through the secure Ocean’s Reach Guest Portal near the bottom of each web page or by calling our Guest Services office at 800-336-6722.

-CANCELLATIONS AND REFUNDS: If your reservation is cancelled at least 60 days or more before your arrival date, all monies paid to Ocean’s Reach for the rental will be fully refunded, with the exception of the $50 non-refundable processing charge.
+CANCELLATIONS AND REFUNDS: If your reservation is cancelled at least 60 days or more before your arrival date, all monies paid to Ocean’s Reach for the rental will be fully refunded, with the exception of the $50 non-refundable processing charge, plus tax.
 If your reservation is cancelled within 60 days of your arrival date, our cancellation policy allows for a refund only if the reserved condo can subsequently be re-booked; monies refunded will be equivalent to the re-rental fee for the unit, including potential discounts.
 The processing charge cannot be waived and is not refundable at any time.
 Refunds are issued by Ocean’s Reach via check or credit card within three (3) days of the reservation cancellation or re-booking of the unit.

 To avoid loss of monies, we strongly encourage purchasing Travel Insurance.
 Travel insurance can protect your vacation investment against unanticipated events.
 For information on optional travel insurance available through CSA Travel Protection, click here.